Mark Ridgers: Inverness CT

 Ridgers signed for Inverness Caledonian Thistle in July 2017.

+Buckie Thistle

+Ridgers signed for Buckie Thistle in July 2024.

+Clachnacuddin

+On 16 April 2025, Ridgers signed for his boyhood club, Clachnacuddin.

 International career

 Ridgers has been called up to be part of the Scotland under-19 and Scotland under-21 squads.
 Ridgers was first called up to an under 21 training camp in 2009 and the full squad in 2010 but was behind Grant Adam in terms of selection for the under-21 team, but was promoted in November 2011 when Adam was withdrawn from the squad due to an alleged sectarian offence.
 He made his under-21 international debut in a 2–1 victory against the Netherlands.
 Ridgers was at fault for the Netherlands goal, although there was some doubt as to whether the ball had crossed the goalline.
 He continued in goal for their next qualifier against the Netherlands on 29 February, keeping a clean sheet.

 Personal life

 Ridgers was born in Inverness.
 He is the brother of fellow footballers Ally and William Ridgers.